Could It All Be A Big Fat Mistake?

-Is it possible that nearly everyone – from the experts to the average consumer – has been wrong about saturated fat?
+Is it possible that nearly everyone—from the experts to the average consumer—has been wrong about saturated fat?
 Hold on tight.
-A new wave of research may be debunking the theory that eating too much saturated fat increases the risk of heart disease.
-Granted, this emerging view is still controversial (no hate mail, please), but it is based on studies by one of the top cardiology researchers in the United States.
+A wave of research may be debunking the theory that eating too much saturated fat increases the risk of heart disease.
+Granted, this view is still controversial, but a growing number of studies support the notion that saturated fat isn’t the boogeyman it has been made out to be.

 “The question is whether saturated fat is harmful or is just a bystander,” Ronald M. Krauss, M.D. says.
 Krauss directs atherosclerosis research at the Children’s Hospital Oakland Research Institute, a major medical center.
 “Saturated fat may have an effect on cardiovascular disease (CVD) risk, but the effect is so small that we just can’t detect it.
 We shouldn’t be demonizing saturated fat,” he adds.

 Krauss is mild-mannered and not contrarian by nature.
 He has held high-level positions in the American Heart Association, and he sticks to following the science, wherever it might lead.
-Two years ago, he and his colleagues published two articles in the American Journal of Clinical Nutrition that questioned the mantra that too much saturated fat causes heart disease and other types of CVD.
+In 2010, he and his colleagues published two articles in the American Journal of Clinical Nutrition that questioned the mantra that too much saturated fat causes heart disease and other types of CVD.
 In one study, they analyzed 21 published studies involving almost 350,000 people who were tracked from five to 23 years.
-They found that people who consumed the most saturated fat did not have a higher risk of heart disease, stroke, or any other form of CVD.1 2
+They found that people who consumed the most saturated fat did not have a higher risk of heart disease, stroke, or any other form of CVD.
+1 2

 Krauss isn’t the first doctor to question the role of saturated fat in CVD.
 Many others have, but they’ve often been dismissed.